tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 I turn to gather my equipment.
 As a seasoned tracker, my backpack is filled with essentials: a GPS, a detailed map of the national park, high-powered binoculars, and various other tools for navigating and surviving in rugged terrain.

-Beside me, Lani, a trained EMS, is equally focused.
+Beside me, Lani, a trained EMT, is equally focused.
 Her bag is a compact but comprehensive kit designed for rapid response.
 She checks each item: bandages, antiseptics, splints, and emergency medications.

 As I strap my boots tightly, ensuring they are fit for the rough terrain, I glance at Lani.
 She catches my eye, offering a nod of solidarity.